keylime/keylime/docs/user_guide/secure_payloads.rst

 Certificate Package Mode
 ------------------------

-This mode of Keylime automates many common actions that tenants will want to do when provisioning their Agents.
-First, Keylime can create an X509 certificate authority (CA) and then issue certificates and corresponding private keys to each provisioned node.
-This CA lives on the tenant and can be used to bootstrap many other security solutions like mutual TLS or SSH.
+This mode of Keylime automates many common actions that tenants will want to take when provisioning their Agents.
+First, Keylime can create an X509 certificate authority (CA) using `keylime_ca -d listen` and then issue certificates and the corresponding private keys to each provisioned node.
+This CA lives on the same host where the tenant issues the `keylime_ca` command and can be used to bootstrap many other security solutions like mutual TLS or SSH.
 To use this mode, pass the `--cert` option and a directory where the CA is located as the parameter to this option.
 Keylime will then create a certificate for the node (with the common name set to the Agent's UUID) and then create a zip file containing the newly generated X509 certificates, trust roots, and private keys.
 It then uses the same process for single file encryption as described above to securely deliver all the keys to the Agent.
 Optionally, the user can specify with the `--include` option a directory of additional files to be put into the certification package zip and securely delivered to the Agent.

 This mode of operation also natively supports certificate revocation.
 If the Keylime Verifier detects an Agent that no longer satisfies its integrity policy (e.g., it booted